Do you spend a big chunk of time creating your Amazon product listing? How much time do you spend ensuring it is optimized after this?

 Here you have a whole 2000 characters to take a deep dive into your product, what it is, what it does and why it’s the best product on the market in your niche.
 I feel like a broken record here, but use up that character count.

 Here you can elaborate on any of the features you have already written above.
-Those need to be sharp and short, but interested visitors can read more here in the description.
+The product descriptions need to be sharp and short and visitors can read more here in the description.

 The same rules apply when writing any content for the web – make sure it’s easy to read: